sf219/sf219.github.io/_posts/2025-08-02-cauchy-matrices.md

 ## Introduction to Cauchy matrices

 Cauchy matrices are a special class of structured matrices, whose entries are the ratio of differences of two sequences.
-This structure makes them useful in signal processing: they can be used to derive fast algorithms (with the same asymptotic complexity as the fast Fourier transform) for graph-based transforms.
+This structure makes them useful in signal processing: I've used them to derive fast algorithms (i.e., with the same asymptotic complexity as the fast Fourier transform) for graph-based transforms.

+While there are some great papers on the topic, I believe Cauchy matrices are not as well known as they should be.
+I find the [Wikipedia article](https://en.wikipedia.org/wiki/Cauchy_matrix) on the topic to be too succinct to actually understand how useful these matrices are.

 ## Definition